coff33ninja/gemini-fabric-telos-os/telos/DJ.md

 * Started life with curiosity wired into your DNA
 * Became the “tech therapist” people call when machines revolt
+* Evolved from basic LED strips to full-on serpentine matrices with custom animations (smiley faces scrolling into text like "KUSANAGI," rainbow chases pulsing from both sides), showing your curiosity isn't fleeting—it's compounding.
 * Realized writing/funny thoughts aren’t glitches — they’re features
 * Learned humor defuses stress better than any reboot
 * Decided that if the universe is weird, you might as well join the party